wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-android-upload-data-blob-storage.md

 4. Press **Upload**.
 Note how the ToDoItem has been added to the list, as usual.

-5. In the Microsoft Azure portal, go to your storage account and press the **Containers** tab, and press the name of your container in the list.
+5. In the Windows Azure Management Portal, go to your storage account and press the **Containers** tab, and press the name of your container in the list.

 6. A list of your uploaded blob files will appear.
 Select one and press **Download**.